Shollarey/alx-system_engineering-devops/README.md

-Read me is not empty
+what each script is doing